andkuster/customer-segmentation-analysis/README.md

 - [License](#license)

 ## Introduction
+Customer segmentation analysis involves dividing a customer base into groups that share similar characteristics such as behavior, demographics, or purchasing habits.
 This project utilizes a public dataset to perform customer segmentation using K-means clustering.
 By segmenting customers, businesses can identify distinct groups and personalize their marketing efforts, leading to improved customer satisfaction and increased sales.